PurdueCAM2Project/CamMobile/README.md

 ## What is this?

 WorldView is an Android app to view camera live feeds displayed over google maps.
-The app is currently in developement and is constantly adding new features to interact with cameras in new ways.
+The app is currently in developement and is constantly being updated with features to interact with cameras in new ways.

 ## Built With